Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week02/README.md

       import numpy

-3. Take a screenshot of the notebook after executing all the cells, showing that there are no output errors and that you have the correct environment kernel selected. **Include in your Week02 coursework assignment for extra credit.**
+3. Take a screenshot of the notebook after executing all the cells, showing that there are no output errors and that you have the correct environment kernel selected. **Include in your Week02/HW1 coursework assignment for extra credit.**

-## Pre-Work
 Like last week, if you run into issues please contact us before class.
 Please upload a screenshot of the problem you are running into to the relevant assignment on courseworks so we can help you debug.